How to survive Black Friday

 - Set a budget.
 Don’t get carried away.
 Just because you’ve found a bargain or two doesn’t mean you can spend money you don’t have.

 - Do your research.
-Work out exactly what you want to buy, how much you’re willing to spend and don’t get distracted by glittery baubles that you won’t end up using – and if you don’t want to use them, I doubt if you’re mates will want them as presents!
+Work out exactly what you want to buy, how much you’re willing to spend and don’t get distracted by glittery baubles that you won’t end up using and if you don’t want to use them, I doubt if your mates will want them as presents!

 - Shop online if you don’t fancy the high street crush.
 Avoid the queues and take advantage of some exclusive online offers.